Subscribe to get more!

-As with a few of the herbs we have in Australia, ours isn’t the Wild Lettuce of the northern hemisphere, thats Lactuca virosa.
+As with a few of the herbs we have in Australia, ours isn’t the herb of the same name in the Northern hemisphere, that one, in this case is Lactuca virosa.
 There isn’t a lot of difference for our uses.
 The real difference comes when it’s time to harvest.
 L. virosa has more of its white sap in the stems, so it’s easier to harvest mechanically.
 L. serriola has the sap distributed throughout its leaves and veins, making it too sticky to harvest by machine.

-It’s easy to identify, even amongst the other thistles that often grow around it, the flat leaves are held upright and along their central spine is a row of prickles that give it it’s other common name ‘Prickly Lettuce’.
+Prickly Lettuce is easy to identify, even amongst the other thistles that often grow around it.
+The flat leaves are held upright and along their central spine is a row of prickles that give it it’s other common name ‘Prickly Lettuce’.
 Like many other plants of this type, it has a bright yellow flower.

 Like most other thistles, its leaves and stems contain a bitter, white sap.
 This is where all the goodness is.
 Bitters stimulate a lot of processes throughout the body, not the least being the secretion of gastric fluids to help digestion, giving energy and fire to sluggish conditions.